 Editor's note: This post was originally published on 13 November 2015 and has completely revamped and updated for accuracy and comprehensiveness.

-Mailchimp vs Constant Contact: A Quick Glance at Both
+Constant Contact and Mailchimp – A Quick Glance at Both

 Mailchimp is the largest email marketing application out there, and for good reason.
 They have a great program, and they also offer a free membership.
 Within minutes of setting up my account I was happily plugging away at my first email.
 The feature list is rather impressive, but the true reason people go with Mailchimp is because of its modern, flat designs, both on the Mailchimp dashboard interface and with the email templates.
 Its analytics in particular are worth a look, and they have some decent mobile apps that help with designing and sending emails.

 As for Constant Contact, it doesn't have as many users as Mailchimp, but it's still one of the most popular email solutions out there.
 I set up my account in minutes, and the free trial doesn't require a credit card.
 It has a lot going for it and it does many things very well, but the email designs aren't as sleek as Mailchimp.
 That said, it is still a viable option for a number of reasons.

 Mailchimp and Constant Contact are the go-to names for email marketing.
 They help businesses get in touch with prospects, market products and re-engage past customers through email.

 Both Mailchimp and Constant Contact are rich in features and functionality.
 However, they have different deliverability rates and pricing.

 When choosing tools for your business, you want to pick the best of the best.
 So how do you choose between the two email marketing giants?
 Keep reading to find out.

 Mailchimp vs Constant Contact: Overview